Photo Credit: Google Images

 Back in 2018, SparkToro created a “Fake Followers” tool, designed specifically to analyze the followers of any Twitter account to determine how many of the followers were fake, and how many were real.
 Using machine learning methodologies, the tool is able to parse out the types of characteristics of a “fake” account, in order to determine which Twitter accounts are fake.
 Similar to the way you’d use machine learning to help a computer recognize the image of a dog in any photo, SparkToro used machine learning to help a computer recognize a fake follower on Twitter.
 For example, if an account has been inactive for 120+ days, uses Twitter’s default profile image, and has an abnormally small number of followers, then the chances are, it’s fake.
 Overall, there are at least 10 strong signals that a Twitter account is fake.

 And what SparkToro uncovered when it looked at the Twitter accounts of big-time political figures should absolutely blow your mind.
-According to SparkToro, for example, a whopping 61 percent of the followers of @RealDonaldTrump on Twitter are fake.
+According to SparkToro, for example, a whopping 61 percent of the followers of former account @RealDonaldTrump on Twitter were fake.
 While President Trump might be able to claim that he has a HUGE number of 84 million followers, the reality is that more than half of them are fake.
 This is not to say that the Trump team or the White House created these fake accounts, or that they hired some digital marketing agency to buy tens of millions followers online.
 However, the reality is that, when SparkToro applied its machine learning filter to @RealDonaldTrump, 6 in 10 of the Twitter followers seemed to be bot, spam, inactive or propaganda accounts.

 The political Twitterverse is fake

-This is not a problem unique to President Trump.
+This is not a problem unique to former President Trump.
 According to SparkToro, the median average percentage of fake Twitter followers appears to be 41 percent for political figures of all stripes and ideologies.
 For example, 43.8% of Hillary Clinton’s Twitter followers are fake, 40.9% of Barack Obama’s Twitter followers are fake, 41% of Al Gore’s Twitter followers are fake and 41.5% of Mike Pence’s Twitter followers are fake.
-From this perspective, the percentage of President Trump’s Twitter followers stands out as being especially high, but it’s really just a matter of degree.
+From this perspective, the percentage of former President Trump’s Twitter followers before he was band stands out as being especially high, but it’s really just a matter of degree.
 Across the board, SparkToro is basically saying that 40% of the political Twitterverse is fake.
 And this was back in 2018!
 Now that political discourse is getting much strident and discordant than ever before, it’s not out of the range of possibility that we’re getting close to the 50% tipping point.
 Imagine that – half of what you see on Twitter is probably fake.

 Implications and consequences of Fake Twitter